-I am proud to present another guest post, this time from my wonderful mother-in-law, Klara LeVine.
+I am proud to present another guest post, this time from my wonderful (macrobiotic vegetarian) mother-in-law, Klara LeVine.

 My friend died last night.
 Cancer took her life.